pytorch/captum/docs/algorithms.md

 - [Website](http://gradcam.cloudcv.org/)

 ### Feature Ablation
-Feature ablation is a perturbation based approach to computing attribution, involving replacing each input feature with a given baseline / reference value (e.g. 0), and computing the difference in output.
+Feature ablation is a perturbation based approach to compute attribution, involving replacing each input feature with a given baseline / reference value (e.g. 0), and computing the difference in output.
 Input features can also be grouped and ablated together rather than individually.
-This can be used in cases such as images, where an entire segment or region can be ablated, measuring the importance of the segment (feature group).
+This can be used in a variety of applications.
+For example, for images, one can group an entire segment or region and ablate it together, measuring the importance of the segment (feature group).

 ### Feature Permutation
 Feature permutation is a perturbation based approach which takes each feature individually, randomly permutes the feature values within a batch and computes the change in output (or loss) as a result of this modification.
 Like feature ablation, input features can also be grouped and shuffled together rather than individually.
+Note that unlike other algorithms in Captum, this algorithm only provides meaningful attributions when provided with a batch of multiple input examples, as opposed to other algorithms, where a single example is sufficient.

 To learn more about Feature Permutation, visit the following resources:
 - [Interpretable ML Book](https://christophm.github.io/interpretable-ml-book/feature-importance.html)